A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Introduction

 The paper is structured as follows.
-We first provide a brief introduction into text-to-image synthesis and prompt engineering in Section~\ref{sec:promptengineering}.
-After describing the methodological approach in Section~\ref{sec:method}, we present a taxonomy of six different types of prompt modifiers used by practitioners in the text-to-image art community~(Section~\ref{sec:types}).
-The paper concludes with a discussion of opportunities for future research on text-to-image generation and the broader implications beyond AI generated art (Section~\ref{sec:discussion}).
+We first provide a brief introduction into text-to-image synthesis and prompt engineering in Section~\ref{sec:background}.
+After describing the methodological approach in Section~\ref{sec:method}, a taxonomy of six different types of prompt modifiers is presented in Section~\ref{sec:modifiers}.
+It is demonstrated how these prompt modifiers are applied in the context of prompt engineering in Section \ref{sec:promptengineering}.
+The paper concludes with a discussion of opportunities for future research on text-to-image generation and the broader implications beyond AI generated art (sections~\ref{sec:discussion} and \ref{sec:conclusion}).